buymeasoda/soda-theme/README.md

 * Download the files using the GitHub .zip download option
 * Unzip the files and rename the folder to `Theme - Soda`
+* Find your `Packages` directory using the menu item  `Preferences -> Browse Packages...`
-* Copy the folder to your Sublime Text `Packages` directory
+* Copy the folder into your Sublime Text `Packages` directory

 ## Activating the theme